daddykev/stardust-distro/README.md

 ## 🎯 Open Source DDEX

 Stardust Distro is a production-ready music distribution platform, built with an open-source core and MIT license.
-You get a fully functional system with catalog management, DDEX ERN generation with lifecycle tracking, all delivery protocols, and comprehensive testing tools - everything needed to run a professional distribution platform.
+You get a fully functional system with catalog management, DDEX ERN generation with lifecycle tracking, all delivery protocols, and comprehensive testing tools — everything needed to run a global distribution platform.

 ### Complete Platform, Zero Compromises